Douglas County businesses resume some operations

 "Buyers will buy based on how they feel when they walk through a home," Smith said.
 "It's definitely trickier for buyers to know that if that home is the right fit or not as they're just looking at homes online."

+RELATED: Some Weld County businesses reopen, others stay closed during conflicting public health orders

-At the Parker Center Animal Clinic, Dr. Mark Motichka has been essential during COVID-19.
+At the Parker Center Animal Clinic, Dr. Mark Motichka has been open for only essential activities during COVID-19.

 "We have been able to stay open, but significantly restricting what we're able to do," Motichka said.